System Design Space

 hard

-In real design work, the chapter shows how URI design, link relations, URI templates, and shared naming rules reduce consumer cognitive load and make an interface more predictable.
+In real design work, the chapter shows how URI design, link relations, URI templates, and shared naming rules reduce consumer cognitive load.

-In interviews and engineering discussions, it helps talk about API consistency through consumer confusion, reuse, and semantic clarity rather than through style preferences.
+In interviews and engineering discussions, it helps discuss API consistency through client confusion, reuse, and behavioral clarity rather than style preferences.

 Practical value of this chapter